lucaslattari/Video-Silence-Remover/readme.md

 ## More Details

-* (https://www.youtube.com/watch?v=7ELvYSHCAc4) - Youtube video explaining how the software works and the source code behind it (in Brazilian Portuguese)
+* (https://www.youtube.com/watch?v=7ELvYSHCAc4) - Youtube video explaining how the software works and the source code (in Brazilian Portuguese).
 * (https://universodiscreto.com/2020/01/30/fiz-um-programa-que-edita-videos-pra-mim-parte-1/) - First part of a blog post that explains how the software works in the most updated version (in Brazilian Portuguese).

 ## Built With